medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 #### 4.4.2 Sending copies of a MedComMessagingMessage

-A CopyReceiver is a ccreceiver of the same message dispatched transaction to a primary receiver.
+A CarbonCopy-message is a MedComMessagingMessage sent to a copy receiver of the exact same MedComMessagingMessage transaction dispatched to a primary receiver.

-A Forwardreceiver is a fwdreceiver of a message dispatched transaction at a different time compared with the original message transaction.
+A Forward-message is a MedComMessagingMessage sent to a copy receiver of a MedComMessagingMessage at a different time compared with the original MedComMessagingMessage transaction.
+A Forward-message is a MedComMessagingMessage that might differ in content with the original MedComMessagingMessage.

+When sending a copy of an original MedComMessagingMessage, either exact copy (CC) or partially copy (fwd), the sending application **SHALL** make a copy of the original MedComMessagingMessage and it **SHALL** send the copy as a new MedComMessagingMessage.

+That means that the demands of a Bundle and MedComMessagingMessageHeader applies to the new MedComMessagingMessage and that a new MedComMessagingProvenance **SHALL** be made reflecting the kind of copy message that is sent.

 #### 4.4.3 Sending to a primary receiver with an already known copyreciver